mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlow.md

 nothing # hide
 ```

-The function stores the computed powers in the rectangular coordinate system.
+The function stores the computed active and reactive powers.
 It calculates the following powers related to buses, branches, and generators:

 | Type      | Power                                                       | Active                                         | Reactive                                       |
 |:----------|:------------------------------------------------------------|:-----------------------------------------------|:-----------------------------------------------|